wp-plugins/fastest-live-scores-football-widgets/readme.txt

 == Installation ==

-1. Download LiveScores.zip
+1. Download fastest-live-scores-football-widgets.zip
-2. WordPress>Plugins>Add New>Upload Plugin>Choose File>LiveScores.zip
+2. WordPress>Plugins>Add New>Upload Plugin>Choose File>fastest-live-scores-football-widgets.zip
 3. GOTO Wordpress>Settings>LiveScores - insert your widget key (If you do not have a widget key, please contact us at info@fastestlivescores.com